rundeck/terraform-provider-rundeck/website/docs/r/job.html.md

 * `schedule_enabled` - (Optional) Sets the job schedule to be enabled or disabled.
 Defaults to `true`.

+* `time_zone` - (Optional) A valid Time Zone, either an abbreviation such as "PST", a full name such as "America/Los_Angeles",or a custom ID such as "GMT-8:00".

 * `allow_concurrent_executions` - (Optional) Boolean defining whether two or more executions of this job can run concurrently.
 The default is `false`, meaning that jobs will only run sequentially.

+* `retry` - (Optional) Maximum number of times to retry execution when this job is directly invoked.
+  Retry will occur if the job fails or times out, but not if it is manually killed.
+Can use an option value reference like "${option.retry}".
+The default is `0`, meaning that jobs will only run once.

 * `max_thread_count` - (Optional) The maximum number of threads to use to execute this job, which controls on how many nodes the commands can be run simulateneously.
 Defaults to 1, meaning that